 - any details regarding support programs that the employee may have access to.

-Ideally this letter would be presented to the employee at a meeting, where you could verbally deliver the news before handing them the letter, thereby bringing an end to a short, sharp (but highly effective) three-step employee termination procedure.
+Ideally this letter would be presented to the employee at a meeting, where you could verbally deliver the news before handing them the letter.
+However, this may not always be appropriate or practicable.

-Furthermore, get in touch with us to receive a FREE ‘How To Guide’ on the best practice for conducting exit interviews, or find out more in our resource pack on ‘How to Fairly Dismiss an Employee’ (which includes all the letters and tools you will need in your next employee termination!).
+We also have a FREE ‘How To Guide’ on the best practice for conducting exit interviews and Resource Pack on ‘How to Fairly Dismiss an Employee’ (which includes all the letters and tools you will need in your next employee termination!).